prakash2670/healthyfood_dietrecommender_app/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://blank-app-template.streamlit.app/)

-Usage
+## Usage
-New Users: Enter your height and weight to calculate BMI and receive diet recommendations.
+   1.New Users: Enter your height and weight to calculate BMI and receive diet recommendations.

-Returning Users: Log in to receive diet recommendations based on your previous reviews and preferences.
+   2.Returning Users: Log in to receive diet recommendations based on your previous reviews and preferences.

-Contributing
+## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-Acknowledgments
+## Acknowledgments
 Public datasets used for training the models.

 Contributors and maintainers of the libraries and frameworks used in this project.